 Air travel in Chile

-Given the length of the country, long-distance travel is often easiest by air, especially if travelling to the far south of Chile.
-There are a number of domestic airlines operating in Chile, including LATAM Airlines and Sky Airline, and the main air hub in Chile is the Comodoro Arturo Merino Benítez International Airport in Santiago.
+Several domestic airlines operate in Chile, including LATAM Airlines and Sky Airline.
+The primary air hub in Chile is Arturo Merino Benítez International Airport in Santiago.